-Based in Victoria, BC, Canada, since 2010 our activities have included:
+Based in Victoria, BC, Canada, since 2010 our activities include:

-- Creating book-themed designs for our “Gifts for Bibliophiles” Zazzle store.
+- Designing “Gifts for Bibliophiles” for our Zazzle store.

-- Writers and others can share information on our blog about their self-publishing experiences and/or expertise.
+- Offering space for writers and others to share information about self-publishing experiences and/or expertise.

 - Publishing our own books.